STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Metric

 \section{Metric}

 Each task adopts a different evaluation strategy tailored to its prediction format and semantic structure:

 \paragraph{Code Classification}

 The Code classification task is formulated as a multi-label classification problem over a predefined set of communicative Codes.
-Let $\hat{y}_i^{Code}$ denote the predicted Code set and $y_i^{Code}$ is the gold standard.
+Let $\widehat{\mathcal K}^{(i)}$ denote the predicted Code set and $\mathcal K^{(i)}$ the gold Code set for instance $i$.
 We compute precision recall, and F1-score as follows:

 \paragraph{Sub-code Classification}